 Heating oil is the name used for heating applications in central heating systems.
 There are two types of heating oil – gas oil and kerosene.
 Gas oil (also known as red diesel and 35-second oil) is generally for commercial and agricultural use.
 Kerosene (also known as home heating oil or 28-second oil) is a lighter oil that is used in many homes.

 Buying heating oil is a simple process.
-However, due to the size of heating oil fuel storage tanks and the quantity of fuel they store, your domestic or commercial heating oil will need to be delivered by a fuel supplier.
+However, due to the size of heating oil storage tanks and the quantity of fuel they store, your domestic or commercial heating oil will need to be delivered by a fuel supplier.
 Before you run out, call your fuel supplier ahead of time and schedule a delivery to your property.
-You don’t need to be home either, so long as your fuel storage tank is in an accessible location.
+You don’t need to be home either, so long as your oil storage tank is in an accessible location.

 Businesses usually store anything from 1000-litres to much more, depending on the site – a pub or smallholding will not need more than a 1,000-litre tank, while office buildings and other commercial sites will have far larger requirements for their industrial heating oil.

 - Kerosene: is sometimes known as 28-second oil or home heating oil.
 Kerosene is primarily used for home heating and is considerably lighter than gas oil.
 The standard grade of kerosene means it meets BS 2869 Grade C2 specifications (more simply it can be called C2 kerosene).

 - Kleenburn Kerosene: this type of heating oil is a lot cleaner when burning which is less polluting than normal kerosene.
 Kleenburn kerosene is slightly higher in price, however; it’s a lot safer for the environment and helps keep emissions low, which is especially helpful for companies.